ParanoidUser/codewars-handbook/kata/6-kyu/vin-checker/README.md

 # [VIN Checker](https://www.codewars.com/kata/vin-checker "https://www.codewars.com/kata/60a54750138eac0031eb98e1")

 In this Kata you should write a function to validate VINs, Vehicle Identification Numbers.
-Valid VINs are exactly 17 characters long, its composed of capital letters (except "I","O" and "Q") and digits.
+Valid VINs are exactly 17 characters long, it's composed of capital letters (except "I","O" and "Q") and digits.
 The 9th character is a MODULUS 11 check digit.
 Here is how it works:

 ## 1. Letters are converted to numbers

 Following the table bellow, letters are converted to numbers.
 "I","O" and "Q" are invalid characters.

     A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 1 2 3 4 5 6 7 8   1 2 3 4 5   7   9 2 3 4 5 6 7 8 9

 Ex.: VIN **5YJ3E1EA7HF000337** becomes **58135151786000337**.

 ## 2. Each number is multiplied by a weight